samuelemarro/scalable-benchmarking/guidance/critique_quality.md

 **Verification vs. Generation**
 - You are checking an existing solution, not solving from scratch
-- Verification should be easier and faster than independent solution
 - If you cannot verify the answer's correctness within reasonable effort, mark it as "obscure" rather than guess

 **Borderline Cases**